This document describes various aspects of accessing data in an Adabas database with Natural.

 In this example, the

-the ddm-name
+the ddm-name is EMPLOYEES,

-and the names of the database fields taken from the DDM are NAME
+and the names of the database fields taken from the DDM are NAME,

-FIRST-NAME
+FIRST-NAME and PERSONNEL-ID.

 DEFINE DATA LOCAL 1 VIEWEMP VIEW OF EMPLOYEES 2 NAME 2 FIRST-NAME 2 PERSONNEL-ID 1 #VARI-A (A20) 1 #VARI-B (N3.2) 1 #VARI-C (I4) END-DEFINE ...